tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/array_ops.md

 ##### Returns:

   A `Tensor` of type `out_type`.
-  A Tensor of the same shape as the input string_tensor.
+  A Tensor of the same shape as the input `string_tensor`.

 - - -